-Algernon James remained in Canada where he married Cora Ellen Myers in 1922, divorced in 1932, married again some time later.
-Algernon continued to work in the insurance industry in Canada until he retired to Florida where he died in 1997.
-He had at least one child, a son James.
-The Mylrea brothers were co-authors of a report into a fire in Canada in 1916.
+Algernon James remained in Canada where he married Cora Ellen Myers in 1922, divorced in 1932, married again a short time later.
+His second wife was Fleda Janette Victoria Deynes with whom he had two sons - James Malcolm 1938 and Douglas Bruce 1939.
+Algernon (or Jim as he was routinely referred to) continued to work in the insurance industry in Canada until he retired to Florida where he died in 1997.

+The Mylrea brothers, Thomas Douglas and Algernon James were co-authors of a report into a fire in Canada in 1917.
+The publication is entitled Report on the Quaker Oats Company Fire.22